-Air doesn’t behave like food, so isn’t an accurate safety assessment.
+Air doesn’t behave like food, so it is not an accurate safety assessment.
 Core product sensors simulate the way that food responds to temperature fluctuations, providing real reassurance that food is being kept safely.

 While core product sensors can accurately tell you when your food must be moved, used immediately or thrown away, air temperature is an early indicator of an equipment problem that could lead to stock loss.

-✘ Not an accurate food safety assessment, particularly if unit is incorrectly loaded
+✘ Not an accurate food safety assessment, particularly if the unit is incorrectly loaded

 ✘ Susceptible to dramatic fluctuations in temperature